nist-ionstorage/pdq2/doc/manual.rst

       The actual duration of a line is then ``duration * 2**shift``.
     * ``end``: Return to the frame address jump table after parsing this line.
     * ``clear``: Clear the CORDIC phase accumulator upon executing this line.
-      The first phase value output will be exactly the phase offset.
+      If set, the first phase value output will be exactly the phase offset.
-      Otherwise the phase output is the current phase plus the different in phase offsets between this line and the previous line.
+      Otherwise, the phase output is the current phase plus the difference in phase offsets between this line and the previous line.
     * ``wait``: Wait for trigger assertion before executing the next line.

 .. warning::
     * Parsing a line is unaffected by it carrying ``trigger``.
       Only the start of the execution of a line is affected by it carrying ``trigger``.
     * Parsing the next line is unaffected by the preceding line carrying ``wait``.
       Only the start of the execution of the next line is affected by the current line carrying ``wait``.

 Spline Data